"Poniedzialek Rano"

 In a neat little twist, Shirley, my wife of six years, was just going through some old books from her childhood, including Singing and Rhyming by Lilla Belle Pitts, Mabelle Glenn, Lorrain E. Watters, and Louis G. Wersen (Boston: Ginn and Company; Enlarged Edition, 1959).
 She came to the section "Workaday Songs."
 The first song is "Haying Time," a Polish Folk Song translated by Leonard Borowicz.
 On a Monday morning Father mowed the hay, Tuesday raked, Wednesday dried, Thursday turned, Friday stacked, and Saturday baled.
 "On a Sunday morning, Cows did eat the hay.
 Father saw them, so did I, Saw the cows that ate the hay."
 Slightly different music with 3 flats and in 2/4 time than we have linked here.

-And with the advances of Internet sharing we can now say that a polka version can be seen and heard here, a karaoke version here,
+And with the advances of Internet sharing we can now say that a polka version can be seen and heard here, a karaoke version here, and a modern mashup version can be seen and heard here

 (Of course, all these e-mails and links now add dimensions and range that I never shared/knew back when Grandpa and then Dad sang acapella to us...)